Physical Education in Primary

 Purpose of Study

-The national curriculum states that a high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
+The national curriculum states that a high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport.
+It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness throughout their life.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.

 Our inclusive physical education curriculum progressively develops children’s knowledge and understanding using a wide range of sports and activities.
 Every pupil has at least two hours of physical activity each week delivered or overseen by our Primary PE Specialist Teacher.
-Children from Y1-Y6 have access to an onsite swimming pool where they are taught by qualified swim teachers throughout the year.
+Children from Year 4 to Year 6 have access to an onsite swimming pool where they are taught by qualified swim teachers throughout the year.

 Physical education lessons are taught using progressive schemes of work and curriculum drivers.
 The curriculum areas are carefully mapped out to build on expected progression through the key stages and allow children to develop a greater depth of learning.